tandica/rhcsa/practice-exams/yt/yt.md

 ### 17. create a swap partition of 400mb and make it available permanently

-Create a new partition in the disk with fdisk.
+Create a new partition in the disk with `fdisk`.

 Set the type to "Linux swap" with 82.

-Make it into a swap with mkswap /dev/sb2.
+Make it into a swap with `mkswap /dev/sb2`.

-Turn it on with swapon /dev/sb2
+Turn it on with `swapon /dev/sb2`

 To make it permanent, mount it with the uuid you see when running blkid.
 - use "swap" as a mount point and as the file system